Kara Young (model): Personal

 Young was married to photographer Sante D'Orazio in the mid-1990s.
-In the late 1990s, Young was noticed by Donald Trump at a party in the Hamptons.
-He pursued her, and they began dating for approximately two years beginning around 1997.
-In 2005, she married Peter Georgiopoulos, the founder of the General Maritime shipping company, who was a billionaire at the time, but General Maritime went bankrupt in 2011.
-Peter Georgiopoulos resigned as chairman and a director of NYSE-listed Genco Shipping & Trading Limited.
-No reason was given for his departure.
-As part of the separation and release agreements signed today with Genco, Georgiopoulos will receive a $500,000 severance payment and full vesting of his unvested equity awards.
-This will comprise grants of 68,581 restricted Genco shares and warrants exercisable for approximately 213,937 shares of the company’s common stock with an exercise price per share ranging from $259.10 to $341.90.
+In the late 1990s, Young met Donald Trump at a party in the Hamptons, and they ended up dating for approximately two years beginning around 1997.
+In 2005, she married billionaire Peter Georgiopoulos, the founder of the General Maritime shipping company.
 Young lives in New York City with Georgiopoulos and their two children.
 She is a member of the board of directors for Action Against Hunger.